UNESCO Intangible Cultural Heritage (UN-ICH)

 Promoted by a cluster of practitioners and heritage-keepers, the wording chosen to define the value of such a practice for local pastoralist communities and territories is centred on local knowledge safeguarding and conserving livestock as well as pastoral migration routes and rangelands used by the herds and their herders.
 In particular, the dossier outlines how transhumance shapes the relations among people, the co-existence of humans and animals and the maintenance of ecosystems through shared rituals and social practices, ways of managing land and water resources, and transmitting knowledge about how to deal with natural changes and hazards.

-On 6 March 2022, to celebrate progress toward UNESCO's recognition of transhumance as an Intangible Cultural Heritage in Europe, sheep, cattle and horses and their herders strolled down the Champs Elysées in Paris.
+In March 2022, to celebrate progress toward UNESCO's recognition of transhumance as an ICH in Europe, sheep, cattle and horses and their herders strolled down the Champs Elysées in Paris.
 This recognition harmonises with the UN process of declaring an IYRP in 2026.

 The Focal Points for the second wave of the Transhumance Nomination as UNESCO ICH met in Madrid, Spain, on 21–23 October 2022 and – among other things – discussed the Safeguard Plan with representatives from the IYRP Support Group and the FAO Pastoral Knowledge Hub (PKH).